mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 ----

-Next, feel free to move on to the next tutorial, which will go into depth on how to **modify** an existing model such as FUND.
+You're done!
+Now feel free to move on to the next tutorial, which will go into depth on how to **modify** an existing model such as FUND.